-Anonymous reports can also be made to the Title IX Coordinator at titleix.gwu.edu/report-incident or by calling GW's Sexual Assault Response Consultative (SARC) Team at 202-994-7222 (24/7).
-When calling the SARC Team, individuals can simply state that they would like to remain anonymous.
+Anonymous reports can also be made to the Title IX Coordinator at titleix.gwu.edu/report-incident or by calling GW's Sexual Assault & Intimate Violence (SAIV) Helpline at 202-994-7222 (24/7).
+The Sexual Assault and Intimate Violence (SAIV) Helpline at 202-994-7222 is a confidential crisis helpline for GW students impacted by sexual harassment, sexual assault, dating and domestic violence, and stalking.